Polymer Builder¶

 It is for preventing the overlapping or artifically closed atoms.

-Detailed information is documented in the manual page, ForceCappedEquilibration
+Detailed information is documented in the manual page, ForceCappedEquilibration.

 You will keep the default condition for others.